harshityadav95/harshityadav95.github.io/_posts/backend_enginnering/2023-08-03-TCP-Tunneling.md

 - Client C1 wants to connect to System S1, IP address with an open port on 22
 - To establish a bi-directional connection
-- We add the frames to data with info on source, client, port of receiver, and port from the receiver and send it to the client and server processes the request and sends back the data response in the similar format
+- We add the frames to date with info on the source, client, port of receiver, and port from the receiver and send it to the client and server processes the request and sends back the data response in the similar format

 ### TCP Tunneling